quickapps/docs/en/developers/events.md

            |-- Listener2Hook.php
            |-- Listener3Hook.php

-All three classes (Listener1Hook, Listener2Hook and Listener3Hook) will be automatically loaded and registered on the `EventManager`.
+All three classes (Listener1Hook, Listener2Hook and Listener3Hook) will be
+automatically loaded and registered on the `EventManager`.
 In order to keep the things dry, we add the `Hook` suffix to each class name.

 Dispatching Events
 ==================

 Once your listeners classes were automatically loaded and registered, you can now start triggering events and see how your listeners respond.

 You can trigger events within any class you wish just by using `QuickApps\Core\HooKTrait`, this trait will add a few handy methods for triggering events.
-By default, this trait is automatically attached to `QuickApps\Controller\Controller`, `QuickApps\View\View` & `QuickApps\View\Helper` classes.
+By default, this trait is attached to  `QuickApps\Controller\Controller`, `QuickApps\View\View` & `QuickApps\View\Helper` classes.
 This means you can use this trait's methods in any controller of your plugin, in any template or within any helper.
 Of course you must extend these classes in order to inherit this methods.
 For example, in our "Blog" plugin example, we could have an `ArticlesController.php` that may looks as follow:

     namespace Blog\Controller;
     use QuickApps\Controller\Controller;

     class ArticlesController extends Controller {
+        public function view_post($id) {
+            $this->hook('event_name', $id);
         }
+    }

 The `QuickApps\Core\HooKTrait` trait provides the methods: `hook()`, `didHook()` and `alter()` which are described below.

 ---

 ### hook($eventName [, $arg0, ..., $argN, ...]);

 Trigger the given event name.
 You can pass an unlimited number of arguments to your event handler method.

 #### Usage:

     $this->hook('GetTime', $arg_0, $arg_0, ..., $arg_1);

-Your `Event Listener` must implement:
+Your `Event Listener` must implement the `GetTime` event name, for instance:

     public function implementedEvents() {
         return ['GetTime' => 'handlerForGetTime'];